On the emergence of quantum memory in non-Markovian dynamics

+at $k=1$, and can be trivially extended in the large-$N$ limit.
 Ultimately, this characterizes both the efficiency and the trajectories of the state evolution of the machine, see Fig.~\ref{fig:figure2}.
-To quantify the degree of non-Markovianity, we use the distance measure (\ref{eq:distance2}) (a general version of the one proposed in \cite{degree}), which we herein define simply as \textit{loss of distinguishability} between the initial quantum states $\varphi_{S+R}^{(0)}$ under the action of the composite dynamics (\ref{eq:phi}) in the limit sense, see Fig.~\ref{fig:figure2}a.
-The question of how the coupling strength affects the states' convergence rate was examined numerically in \cite{alexander2}.\footnote{Interestingly, non-monotonic decrease in the distance between two states, although a typical non-Markovianity signature, is not a necessary condition \cite{NMdegree}.
-In fact, our model is an example of how non-Markovian evolution can lead to monotonic decrease of the distance (\ref{eq:distance2}) for arbitrary states.}
+To quantify the degree of non-Markovianity, we use the distance measure (\ref{eq:distance2}) (a general version of the one proposed in \cite{degree}), which we herein define simply as \textit{loss of distinguishability} between the initial quantum states $\varphi_{S+R}^{(0)}$ under the action of the composite dynamics (\ref{eq:composite}) in the limit sense, see Fig.~\ref{fig:figure2}a.
+The question of how the coupling strength affects the states' convergence rate was examined numerically in \cite{alexander2} \cite{Note2}.

-\emph{Memory criteria.}---We now analyze the type of memory necessary to realize Eq.~(\ref{eq:phi}) by using a new criterion (see \cite{memory} for details), which, unlike existing methods (e.g., \cite{dof1, dof2}), is agnostic to the environmental degrees of freedom and only considers the local dynamics as a witness.
+\textit{Memory criteria---}We now analyze the type of memory necessary to realize Eq.~(\ref{eq:composite}) by using the criterion from \cite{memory} which, unlike existing methods (e.g., \cite{dof1, dof2}), is agnostic to the environmental degrees of freedom and only considers the local dynamics as a witness.
 The criterion makes use of the so-called \textit{entanglement of assistance} (proposed in \cite{assistance})